sftpgo/docs/docs/defender.md

 Defender parameters (scores, threshold, `ban_time`, `observation_time`, `login_delay`, memory limits) are configured via the configuration file or environment variables.
 The WebAdmin is used to view and manage the IP lists under the **IP Manager** section:

 - **Auto Block List** — appears once the defender is enabled.
 Lists dynamically banned IPs with their ban expiration.
 Click the **X** icon on a row to lift the ban (useful for false positives).
 - **IP Lists** — always available (independent of the defender).
-Permanent entries you maintain by hand, each with a **mode**: `Deny` (always block), `Allow` (always permit).
-Entries can be a single IP or a CIDR network.
-When an address is covered by several entries, the most specific one (longest network prefix) wins, so a narrow allow entry overrides a broader deny and vice versa.
+Permanent entries you maintain by hand.
+The **Defender List** holds static rules for the defender: a `Deny` entry always blocks an address and an `Allow` entry always permits it, overriding a dynamic ban.
+When an address is covered by several entries, the most specific one (longest network prefix) wins, so a narrow allow overrides a broader deny and vice versa.
+See [IP Lists](ip-lists.md) for the Defender List and the other manually managed lists (Allow List, Trusted List, and Rate Limiters Safe List).

 ![Defender Auto Block List](assets/img/defender-auto-block-list.png){data-gallery="defender-auto-block-list"}

-The same operations are available via REST API — see `/defender/hosts` and `/ip-lists` in the OpenAPI specification.
+The same operations are available via REST API — see `/defender/hosts` and `/ip-lists` in the [REST API reference](https://sftpgo.com/rest-api){:target="_blank"}.

 ## Configuration example